 KPD searching for assault suspect

-Knoxville Police Department officers are looking for a man suspected of assaulting a woman at Forks of the River industrial park.
+Knoxville Police Department officers are looking for a man suspected of assaulting a woman at Forks of the River industrial park on Sunday.

 KNOXVILLE, Tenn.
 (WVLT) - Officers with the Knoxville Police Department responded to the Forks of the River Wildlife Management Area, at 3140 McClure Lane, in response to a call that a man had assaulted a woman while she was walking her dog on the trail.

-The 30-year-old woman told police that she was approached by a man, later identified to be Michael James Ward, and that he grabbed her, tried to drag her into the woods, and punched her multiple times.
+The 30-year-old woman told police that she was approached by a man, later identified to be Michael James Ward, and that he grabbed her, tried to drag her into the woods, and punched her multiple times on Sunday afternoon.

 The woman started to fight back and Ward later ran into the woods after two people came to help her, according to officials.
 During the attack, Ward took off with the woman’s phone, police said.